-The emerging Compact Luxury trend favors the simple over the superfluous.
-Especially in compact spaces, people are seeking ways to personalize and customize the available living area to suit their values and interests.
-They are opting for sustainable appliances that can be individualized.
+The emerging Compact Luxury trend favours the simple over the superfluous.
+Especially in compact spaces, people are seeking ways to personalise and customise the available living area to suit their values and interests.
+They are opting for sustainable appliances that can be individualised.
 Increasingly, luxury is becoming aligned with concern for the planet, and many high-end consumers now link personal satisfaction with low-impact products that boost collective and environmental well-being.
-By harnessing technological innovation and cutting-edge design, caterers to the Compact Luxury trend will grant consumers new levels of customization.
+By harnessing technological innovation and cutting-edge design, caterers to the Compact Luxury trend will grant consumers new levels of customisation.
 Spaces will be recalibrated and reset, offering new environments of relaxation and recuperation.
 Moving away from the open-plan and transparent spaces that used to define luxury, Compact Luxury will embrace the private and the enclosed, creating areas that, while small, greatly enhance the individual’s sense of comfort and enjoyment.

 AXOR is exploring these considerations in its approach to Compact Luxury.
 While the solutions are many, one thing is clear: The new urban luxury is not measured only in square metres.
 It is conveyed by archetypal designs that endure, expressing one’s individuality while fulfilling the desire to live consciously, holistically, harmoniously.
 It is reflected in the quality of one’s private time, the satisfaction in performing one’s personal rituals, and the sense of well-being that ensues.